stonechen1995/SketchRecognition624_FinalProject/README.md

 python deformation.py
 ```
 And a folder called `new_image` will be created at the same directory.
 The newly generated images are saved in the `new_image` folder.

+To train ResNet-152 model by the new image dataset, following the steps:
+1. Upload the `new_image` folder to your root directory of Google Drive
+2. Go to the project directory and run ```python ResNet-152.py```